Wanchester/sd-back/README.md

 Use `npm start` only if there is already a build in the `dist` folder.

-Make sure to always run `npm run lint` to check for linting errors before committing.
+Make sure to always run `npm run lint` to check for linting errors, as well as `npm test` to run the tests, before committing.